alxgrk/raspberry_livestream/README.md

 ./start.sh
 ```

+Note that due to supervisor the stream and nginx will be started on boot by default.
+The `start.sh` script is just for manually running the system.

 ## Verify the stream

 You can check that it's actually streaming by opening this URI in [VLC](http://www.videolan.org/vlc/index.html) on your computes: